adam-greer/blog/content/posts/2023-HuntressCTF-Batchfuscation.md

 %bdevq%%grfxdh%pxesvvz%mbbzmk%%=exitcodeAscii%
 ```

-I started to manually replace the varables with the ASCII repersesntation.
-For exmaple `%bdevq%` was equal to to a space.
-So I did a find and replace accross all the code and updated it.
+I started to manually replace the variables with the ASCII representation.
+For example `%bdevq%` was equal to to a space.
+So I did a find and replace across all the code and updated it.
 As I continued to work through this, I was able to get to code that looked like this:
 ```bash
 set/abpquuu=4941956 %% 4941859
 cmd/cexit(4941956 %% 4941859)